paytonrules/paytonrules_example/README.md

 # Requirements
+More detailed to come

-Ruby and the Sass compiler
-Node and the netlify cli
-dotnetcore and the fornax cli
+Ruby and the Sass compiler (seems to be present on the ruby gitlab image?
+Seems unlikely) Node and the netlify cli dotnetcore and the fornax cli

-This is just a quick note for setting up gitlab
+This is just a quick note for setting up gitlab.
+Once I have gitlab working I'll turn this into something real.

 # Deploying